UniqueNetwork/mass-nfts-doc/generate.md

 ## 👩‍🎓 Who is this guide for

 Generative NFTs represent a unique art form generated through computer algorithms.
-These NFTs are crafted by combining distinct attributes such as head, eyes, mouth, etc., in a randomized manner, resulting in one-of-a-kind creations.
+These NFTs are crafted by combining distinct attributes, such as head, eyes, mouth, etc., in a randomized manner.

 This guide is intended for those who want to understand how to automatically generate a collection similar to [Substrapunks](https://unqnft.io/unique/collection/1?filterState=) from image fragments.

 This guide is perfect for beginners who don't have extensive programming knowledge.
-However, having some familiarity with using the terminal will be useful.
+However, having some familiarity with using the terminal will be helpful.

-By the completion of this tutorial, you will have a clear understanding of how to use scripts to generate images and NFT metadata and mint vast collections, illustrated through the example of the [Square Heads collection](https://unqnft.io/unique/collection/282?filterState=).
+By completing this tutorial, you will have a clear understanding of how to use scripts to generate images and NFT metadata and mint vast collections, illustrated through the example of the [Square Heads collection](https://unqnft.io/unique/collection/282?filterState=).

 <image src="./docs/intro-generate.png"></iamge>

 ## ⚙️ Step 1: Setup environment

 To get started, we'll need node.js, git, and Visual Studio Code installed on your computer.
-If you haven't worked with git, node, and npm before, we recommend reading our [brief guide](./setup.md) to properly configure your environment.
+If you haven't worked with git, node, and npm before, we recommend reading our [brief guide](./setup.md) to configure your environment correctly.

 ### 1.1 Download the project